 The Jameh Mosque of Yazd

 The Jameh Mosque of Yazd is best known for its high porch and minarets.
 In this mosque exists one of the tallest minarets in the world, the height of which reaches the height of a 17-story building.
 The courtyard of the mosque is about twice the size of a tennis court and is surrounded by arched entrances In the middle of the yard, something like a pond can be seen, which is filled with materials instead of water.
 This is what is called the moonlight platform because on some hot summer nights the prayers are used to perform there under the moonlight.
 By following the arrows, you will reach the summer part where you have to turn the mouse upwards and watch the high and unique dome of the Jameh Mosque of Yazd.

 Amir Chakhmaq complex is among the most significant historical monuments in the old part of Yazd which is named after its founder “Amir Jalal Chakhmaq”, a commander in the Teymorid era with his wife.
-The complex includes different parts: The mosque, the Bazar, the cistern, and the Nakhal.
+Amir Chakhmaq complex includes different parts: The mosque, the Bazar, the cistern, and the Nakhal.
 Down the many stairs beside the mosque you’ll visit the cistern of the complex and now is a small museum gallery.
-At the east of the mosque, in the middle of Bazar, exists the Zoorkhaneh which is somehow a traditional gym for Iranian ritual sports which is performed with special songs and instruments.
-This place was used to be a reservoir of the cistern at the time.
+At the east of the mosque, in the middle of Bazar, exists the Zoorkhaneh which is somehow a traditional gym for Iranian ritual sports that are performed with special songs and instruments.
+This place used to be a reservoir of the cistern at the time.
 Don’t forget to click on the roof and the porch to enjoy the landscape.